 - Professional Communication (MCOM 2310)

 - Moe, A. (2014, April).
 A Health Perspective on the NFL's Concussion Crisis: Exploring Public Conversations Using Social Media Listening Technology.
-Poster presented at the biannual Kentucky Conference on Health Communication, Lexington, KY.
+Poster presented at the meeting of the biannual Kentucky Conference on Health Communication, Lexington, KY.

 Leadership / Awards: